Get your chihuahua’s IBS under control

 You can also add ACV (apple cider vinegar) daily to their food but introduce it gradually.
 You can read more about feeding ACV in this article.

-Stress can be caused by lack of exercise, boredom, separation anxiety, too much noise, poor training choices like pet correctors, E-collars, shouting, tin rattling and other adverses training methods.
+While it could be a good option to provide instant relief, it is important to figure out the root cause of what is causing them stress.
+It can be caused by lack of exercise, boredom, separation anxiety, too much noise, poor training choices like pet correctors, E-collars, shouting, tin rattling and other adverses training methods.
 I can understand why people use them as chihuahuas can be frustratingly barky.
 But these training methods will most definitely be causing your dog stress.
 You can find out more about how to train your chihuahua not to bark so much here.

 You may also find a bout of IBS flares up during firework season, house moves and any major disruptions.